 If you’re looking for a place to watch American football with cheap beers and shockingly great food, the Langosta Surf Club is one of our favorites.
 This locals favorite is a watering hole for visitors from all over the globe, especially during football games.
-This is a Cash-Only place, so be sure to bring cash as there are no ATM’s anywhere nearby.
 All kinds of games are available (pool, horseshoes, etc!) so it’s a great place for kids too.
 Matti serves up some incredible food, everything we’ve had there has been spectacular.
-Plus, they’ll come pick you up in their golf cart if you call them for a ride!
-Check their Facebook page for details.